 For any type of business to succeed, you have to get paid.
-So whether you do one freelance gig a month or run a full-time writing business, you need to calculate the time you’ve worked and bill your clients for it.
+Whether you do one freelance gig a month or run a full-time writing business, you need to calculate the time you’ve worked and bill your clients.

 That means you need to know how to write an invoice.

 But where do you start?
 How do you create a professional-looking bill?
-What’s the best way to keep track of the time you’ve worked?
+How and when do you send it to your client?

 1. A professional header

-The first item on your freelance invoice should be your business name, or your full name, in professional (and easy to read) font.
-The font size should be a little bigger than the rest of the text on the invoice, and possibly even bolded for emphasis.
+The first item on your freelance invoice should be your business name or your full name, in professional and easy-to-read font.

-Next you’ll want to include your contact information: your mailing address, phone number, email address, website, etc., right underneath your business name.
+Next you’ll want to include your contact information.
+At the very least, this includes your mailing address, phone number, email address and website, right underneath your business name.
 To make it easier to read, consider typing the info on several lines like this:

 The Write Life